wangyibo0308/wangyibo0308.github.io/_pages/about.md

 Short Bio
 ======
-Yibo Wang is a Ph.D. student in the [FSSL Lab](https://tristartom.github.io/members.html) of Computer Science at Syracuse University advised by [Dr. Yuzhe Tang](https://tristartom.github.io/index.html).
-He received his B.E. from Huazhong University of Science and Technology and his M.S. in Computer Engineering from Syracuse University.
+Yibo Wang is an Assistant Professor in the [Department of Electrical Engineering and Computer Science](https://www.uwyo.edu/eecs/index.html) at the University of Wyoming.
+He received his Ph.D. in Computer Science from Syracuse University, where he was a member of the [FSSL Lab](https://tristartom.github.io/members.html) advised by [Dr. Yuzhe Tang](https://tristartom.github.io/index.html).
+He also holds an M.S. in Computer Engineering from Syracuse University and a B.E. from Huazhong University of Science and Technology.

 His research interest lies in systems security, software engineering, and performance optimization in blockchains and other emerging distributed/decentralized systems.

-His dissertation research tackles automatic design-flaw discovery via fuzzing (USENIX Security’24), denial of service security (S&P’25, CCS’21), cost optimization (FSE’21, TSE’23), and network measurement (IMC'21), all in permissionless blockchains, like Ethereum.
+His recent work addresses automatic design-flaw discovery via fuzzing (USENIX Security’24), denial of service security (S&P’25, CCS’21), cost optimization (FSE’21, TSE’23), and network measurement (IMC'21), all in permissionless blockchains, like Ethereum.

-<span style="color:red">**Openings:**</span> Yibo Wang will join the Department of Electrical Engineering and Computer Science at the University of Wyoming as an assistant professor in 2025 Fall.
-He is looking for highly motivated Ph.D. students and master students to join his group.
-If you are interested, please send an email to wangyibo0308@gmail.com with your CV and transcripts attached.
+<span style="color:red">**Openings:**</span> Dr. Wang is looking for highly motivated Ph.D. and Master's students to join his group.
+If you are interested, please email your CV and transcripts to ywang34@uwyo.edu

 Publications
 ======